RamonTavares/NCTEC17-WDS/README.md

 This time you may need to start your browser manually and navigate to http://localhost:3000

 Review the app in your web browser

+Explore the node.js app, additional configuration needs to happen in order for the enrichment visualizer page to work.
+See if you can figure out what changes need to happen.

 Deploy your app to bluemix (not covered)